Saint Kitts and Nevis entry requirements for Vietnam passport holders

 Valid passport

-Your Vietnamese passport must be valid for the full duration of your stay in Saint Kitts and Nevis.
-No minimum validity beyond departure is required by law, but airlines may enforce 6 months — check with your carrier before flying.Required
+Your passport must be valid for at least the entire period you plan to stay in Saint Kitts and Nevis.
+No minimum 6-month validity is required by law, but airlines may enforce it — check with your carrier before flying.Required

 Return or onward ticket